yuki-kimoto/SPVM-solo/README.md

 # Caution

-Static Perl will be renamed because same name project "static perl" already exists.
+Static Perl will be renamed because the same name project "static perl" already exists.